cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

     For more information on how to make your Spanner instance to be managed by Terraform, see [Importing your Spanner instances](#importing-your-spanner-instances)

-3. If you want to use the new Spanner instance for the Autoscaler state database, set the following variable:
+3. If you chose to store the state in Firestore, skip this step.
+If you want to store the state in Cloud Spanner and you don't have a Spanner instance yet for that, then set the following variable so that Terraform creates an instance for you named `autoscale-test-state`:

     ```sh
     export TF_VAR_terraform_spanner_state=true
     ```

+    It is a best practice not to store the Autoscaler state in the same instance that is being monitored by the Autoscaler.

+    Optionally, you can change the name of the instance that Terraform will create:

+    ```sh
+    export TF_VAR_state_spanner_name=<INSERT_STATE_SPANNER_INSTANCE_NAME>
+    ```

+    If you already have a Spanner instance where state must be stored, only set the the name of your instance:

+    ```sh
+    export TF_VAR_state_spanner_name=<INSERT_YOUR_STATE_SPANNER_INSTANCE_NAME>
+    ```

-    Alternatively, If you want to manage the state of the Autoscaler in your own Cloud Spanner instance, please create the following table in advance.
+    In your own instance, make sure you create the the database `spanner-autoscaler-state` with the following table:

     ```sql
     CREATE TABLE spannerAutoscaler (